Liability and Negligence Law in Ohio

 Establishing liability is necessary in any car accident case.
 It is important that you know you rights, and are able to show you were not the driver who is at fault.
 I am here to help you with that.
 If you’ve been in a car accident, you need to call me to discuss the details, so I can fight for your rights.
 By proving negligence by the other driver, you will be able to get the financial help you need for recovery in a personal injury case.
 Call me today, and I’ll Make Them Pay!®

 Foreseeable Harm, Common Law, and Comparative Negligence

 In order for a person to be found guilty of common law negligence, the plaintiff needs to prove their case and show that the defendant acted in a manner that led to foreseeable harm.
 Negligence means that the defendant acted in a manner that led to the bodily or mental harm of another person.
 For example, two people were racing their cars in a residential area.
 One driver hit a pedestrian as they walked down the street.
-This was act of negligent the drivers failed to obey the posted speed limit, drove recklessly and hurt someone.
+This was act an of negligence, because he drivers failed to obey the posted speed limit, drove recklessly and hurt someone.